-Navigating to the Transport screen, a "Show Gang Controls" button appears on the left hand side of the screen.
+Navigating to the Transport screen, a "Show Gang Controls" button appears on the left side of the screen.
 If "Show Gang Controls" is clicked, a list of "Available Ki Pros" is presented.
-If Ki Pro units that were expected to appear do not appear, click on "Hide Gang View" then click on "Show Gang View" again to refresh.
+If expected Ki Pro units do not appear, click on "Hide Gang View" then click on "Show Gang View" again to refresh.
 Ki Pro information can take up to a few seconds to be displayed.
-Finally, if Ki Pros are not listed after refreshing, confirm that the Ki Pros are on the network, have the appropriate IP address, etc.
+Finally, if Ki Pros are not listed after refreshing, confirm that the Ki Pros are on the appropriate network, have the appropriate IP address, etc.